 Can You Freeze Them?

-Yes, you can freeze this low carb cinnamon rolls recipe.
+Yes, you can freeze this keto cinnamon rolls recipe.

 Simply freeze the already baked rolls by freezing each roll individually, not touching on a baking sheet.
 After about an hour or two, they should be frozen enough that you can pop them into a Ziploc freezer bag all together without them sticking together later when you want to grab one!

 *Just be sure you freeze the frosting separately and not already on top of the cinnamon roll.